zkPHIRE: A Programmable Accelerator for ZKPs over HIgh-degRee, Expressive Gates: The Programmable SumCheck Accelerator

 \subsection{Challenges}

-At its core, SumCheck offers many degrees of parallelism.
+At its core, SumCheck offers several degrees of parallelism.
 Different MLE tables can compute their extensions in parallel, extensions for different MLE pairs \textit{within} a table can be computed in parallel, and the products \textit{across} different extensions can be computed in parallel.
 Given a SumCheck polynomial, an optimal circuit can be constructed to maximize reuse and throughput, as done in zkSpeed \cite{zkspeed2025}.

-However, building a generalizable SumCheck unit poses several challenges.
-For one, the unit must support a diverse set of composite polynomial structures used to express different types of constraints or implement different kinds of operations.
+In contrast, a generalizable SumCheck unit must support a diverse set of composite polynomial structures used to express different types of constraints or implement different kinds of operations.
 The unit must support an arbitrary number of terms and an arbitrary degree.
-This means that the optimal resource allocation (e.g., number of modular multipliers) for one composite polynomial may be suboptimal or wasteful for another composite polynomial.
+This means that the optimal resource allocation (e.g., number of modular multipliers) for one composite polynomial may be suboptimal or wasteful for another one.
 Additionally, many composite polynomials have individual polynomials that repeat.
 For example, in $f = a\cdot b \cdot e + c \cdot e + e \cdot g $, the $e$ polynomial appears three times.
-While we could parallelize all computations for just the first term ($a \cdot b \cdot e$) before proceeding to the next term, this would leave out a clear opportunity for data reuse.
-Indeed, zkSpeed's design captures immediate reuse, but is tailored to HyperPlonk's vanilla gate polynomials.
-Their design philosophy overprovisions resources for simpler polynomials, and is unable to support complex polynomials.
+While we could parallelize all computations for the first term ($a \cdot b \cdot e$) before proceeding to the next term, this would leave out a clear opportunity for data reuse.
+Indeed, zkSpeed's design captures immediate reuse, but is tailored to HyperPlonk's Vanilla gate polynomials. zkSpeed overprovisions resources for simple polynomials, and cannot support complex composite polynomials.